|

 magnificent

-scenery of
+scenery

 the

-Collie River
+River

 Valley

-provides an
+an

 enjoyable